Description

 Which means for our asset as example:

-• The maximum drop from peak to valley over 5 years of Paychex is -44.2 days, which is lower, thus worse compared to the benchmark SPY (-33.7 days) in the same period.
+• Looking at the maximum drop from peak to valley of -44.2 days in the last 5 years of Paychex, we see it is relatively smaller, thus worse in comparison to the benchmark SPY (-33.7 days)

-• Compared with SPY (-24.5 days) in the period of the last 3 years, the maximum drop from peak to valley of -23.4 days is greater, thus better.
+• Compared with SPY (-24.5 days) in the period of the last 3 years, the maximum drop from peak to valley of -23.4 days is larger, thus better.

 MaxDuration: